junqing-zhang/junqing-zhang.github.io/_posts/2019-05-17-blog-post-lora-lorawan.md

 {% include toc %}

 # Overview
+LoRa is a new IoT technique which is very suitable for energy efficient and long range communications.
+Sometimes peopole use LoRa as the physical layer modualtion technique while LoRaWAN as the MAC protocol and also the network structure.
+In other cases, you may also see that LoRa is used as a general term to represent LoRa/LoRaWAN.
 A good tutorial and summary of the LoRa and LoRaWAN can be found at [link](https://medium.com/coinmonks/lpwan-lora-lorawan-and-the-internet-of-things-aed7d5975d5d){:target="_blank"}.
-Sometimes peopole use LoRa strictly as the physical layer modualtion technique while LoRaWAN as the MAC protocol and also the network structure.
-In other cases, you may also see that LoRa is used as a general term to represent LoRa/LoRaWAN.

 # LoRa
 LoRa (Long Range) is an IoT wireless technology patented by [Smetech](https://www.semtech.com/lora){:target="_blank"}.
 It defines the physical layer modulation.